Sunday, July 12th Program

 Semi-retired, Bowie handles international sales for his company and teaches online for Bethel University.
 Bowie is a Garrett County ex-pat living in Indianapolis, close to his younger daughter’s family, including grandchildren.
 His son in Los Angeles and daughter in New Orleans are also history buffs, keeping his perspective fresh.

 Grant has been on stage in high school, college, and community theater productions ranging from musicals to Shakespeare.
-In the 2024 Victorian Chautauqua, he portrayed Henry Stimson.
-This year, he presents a 1941 interview as Woodie Guthrie, America’s Dust Bowl Balladeer.
+In the 2024 Victorian Chautauqua, he portrayed Henry Stimson and Woodie Guthrie, 2025, with glowing reviews.

 MARTIN TENT